Jyväskylän Lyseon lukio, International Baccalaureate (IB) Diploma Programme

 The students who have successfully completed the preparatory year studies are accepted to the Diploma Programme.
 In Diploma Programme, you study six subjects and core studies for two academic year concluding your studies in the IB Final Examinations.
 When you have succesfully completed the IB Final examinations and the other requirements, you are awarded with IB Diploma.
 The IB Diploma is recognized by universities worldwide.

-In the IB, you will study Mathematics and two languages, the other usually being English and the other mother tongue (most often Finnish).
+In the IB, you will study two languages, the other usually being English Language and Literature and the other mother tongue (most often Finnish Literature), and Mathematics.
 In addition to them, you choose three other courses, of which one must be a science subject.
-Subjects offered in Jyväskylän Lyseo are Biology, Chemistry, Environmental systems and socities, Physics, Economics, Global Politics, History, Psychology and Theatre.
-During the two years of IBDP, you will also study core studies including studies on Theory of Knowledge, conduct an academic research and engage in CAS program which includes creativity, activity and service tasks.
+Subjects offered in Jyväskylän Lyseo are Finnish B (Finnish as a foreign language with some language background) French ab initio (French for beginners), Biology, Chemistry, Environmental systems and socities, Physics, Economics, Global Politics, History, Psychology and Visual Arts.
+During the two years of IB Diploma Programme, you will also study core studies including studies on Theory of Knowledge, conduct an academic research and engage in CAS program which includes creativity, activity and service tasks.

 Admission is free for all students from EU/EEA area.
 This includes teaching, student welfare services, and daily breakfast and lunch.
 Students are expected to purchase books and other learning materials as well as a personal laptop.
 Students pay final exam fees set by IBO themselves.
 If a student faces financial hardships and has difficulties in buying needed materials, the school social worker may be of help, see further details in the school Inclusion Policy.
 The school is entitled to impose tuition fees for students outside the EU/EEA area.
 Further information and instructions are available from school.